icure/medtech-docs/sdks/how-to/how-to-subscribe-to-icure-events.md

 :::

-As an example, we will listen to `CREATE` events for `DataSample` objects.
+As an example, we will listen to `CREATE` events for `{{ServiceNoSpace}}` objects.
 This methodology can be applied to any other type of event and objects.

 <!-- file://code-samples/{{sdk}}/how-to/websocket/index.mts snippet:can listen to dataSample events-->
 ```typescript
 ```

-The `subscribeToDataSampleEvents` method takes 4 parameters:
+The `subscribeToEvents` method takes 4 parameters:

 - The first parameter is an array of event types.
 In this example, we only listen to `CREATE` events (see the table above for the full list of event types).
 - The second parameter is a filter.
 In this example, we only listen to events that are created by the logged user and that have the `IC-TEST` tag code and `TEST` tag type.
 - The third parameter is a callback that is called when an event is received.
 In this example, we push the received event in an array called `events`.
 - The fourth parameter is an options object.
 In this example, we don't use any options.

-The `subscribeToDataSampleEvents` method returns a `Connection` object.
+The `subscribeToEvents` method returns a `Connection` object.
 This object has 2 methods:

 - `onConnected` is called when the connection is established
 - `onClosed` is called when the connection is closed